vadim-kor/RiderFSharpIssue/README.md

 This project illustrates an issue with Rider and F#.

 I have an F# project which depends on a C# project.
-In I'm trying to use an object returned from C# method, but the IDE doesn't show properties which have overload with interfaces.
+I'm trying to use an object returned from C# method, but the IDE doesn't show properties which have overload with interfaces.

 It also doesn't compile if I try to use properties.